 The Republic of Peru is a large country on the west coast of South America with an area slightly smaller than that of the Northern Territory.
-Peru is dominated by three main geographical regions: the arid to semi-arid coastal area, the high plateau and mountains of the Andes running down the centre of the country, and the low tropical Amazon basin in the east.
+Peru is dominated by three main geographical regions: the arid coastal area, the high mountains of the Andes running down the centre of the country, and the low tropical Amazon basin in the east.
 Peru borders Chile in the far south, Bolivia in the south-east, Brazil in the east and Colombia and Ecuador in the north.
-The name Peru is believed to have come from one of the first encounters between the Spanish and indigenous peoples of northern Peru, who when asked what the area was called, the indigenous said ‘Virú’, which was pronounced ‘Perú’ by the Spanish.
+The name Peru is believed to have come from one of the first encounters between the Spanish and indigenous peoples of northern Peru, who when asked what the area was called said ‘Virú’, which was pronounced ‘Peru’ by the Spanish.
 Peru’s capital is Lima.

-Peru’s population is approximately 30.9 million (2013 est).
-Spanish, Quechua and Aymara are the official languages of Peru.
-The main ethnic groups are indigenous (45 per cent), mestizo (37 per cent), European (15 per cent) and a small population of black, Japanese and Chinese.
-Roman Catholicism is the main religion, making up around 80 per cent of the population and Evangelical Christians around 12 per cent of the population.
+Peru’s population is approximately 30.9 million (2013).
+Spanish, Quechua and Aymara are the official languages.
+The main ethnic groups are indigenous (45 per cent), mestizo (37 per cent), European (15 per cent) and a small population of African, Japanese and Chinese.
+Roman Catholicism is the main religion, making up around 80 per cent and Evangelical Christians around 12 per cent of the population.

 System of government

 Peru is a republic headed by a president directly elected for a five-year term.
 Under Peru's constitution, the president cannot stand for re-election for a consecutive term, but can do so at a later time.
 The next presidential elections are to be held in 2016.

 The President, as head of government and head of state, appoints the head and members of a Council of Ministers, the country's principal executive body.
 The powers of the head, or president, of the Council of Ministers are similar to those of a prime minister.